Easily test for Lyme disease antibodies

 Lyme Disease Test

-Only 70% of people have the bulls-eye rash after getting Lyme disease.
-So if you think you've been exposed to an infected tick, and are suffering from symptoms like fatigue, headaches, or joint pain, this at-home Lyme Disease Test can help tell you if you are positive for a Lyme infection.
+Only 70% of people develop the “bull’s-eye” rash commonly associated with Lyme disease after getting bit by an infected tick.
+So, if you think you've been exposed, and are suffering from symptoms like fatigue, headaches, or joint pain, this at-home lab test can help tell you if you have antibodies against three Lyme-causing bacteria.

 Measures IgG and IgM Reactivity to Borrelia garinii, Borrelia afzelii, and Borrelia burgdorferi